Menu

 Weight is perhaps the X Ultra 4's most underappreciated competitive advantage.
 At approximately 1 lb 15 oz per pair in a men's size 10, it weighs measurably less than every other boot on this list - over 7 oz lighter than the HOKA Kaha 2 GTX and over 9 oz lighter than the La Sportiva Nucleo High II GTX.
 Over a 15-mile day, that difference translates directly to reduced leg fatigue.
 Research cited by REI's Expert Advice team indicates that 100 grams of added boot weight imposes an energy cost roughly equivalent to 1 kilogram of added pack weight over extended distance [3].
 For hikers who cover ground quickly or who frequently do mileage in the 10–20 mile range per outing, the Salomon's mass advantage compounds meaningfully across a full hiking season.

-Merrell Men's Moab 3 Mid GTX#
+2. Merrell Men's Moab 3 Mid GTX - Best Value#

 Best for: Beginner and intermediate hikers, hikers requiring wide-width options, and anyone prioritizing immediate all-day comfort on maintained or moderate off-trail terrain

-• +Exceptional out-of-box comfort with virtually no break-in required for most foot shapes
+• Exceptional out-of-box comfort with virtually no break-in required for most foot shapes

-• +Genuine GORE-TEX Extended Comfort lining provides certified waterproof protection
+• Genuine GORE-TEX Extended Comfort lining provides certified waterproof protection

-• +Available in regular, wide, and extra-wide sizing for both men and women
+• Available in regular, wide, and extra-wide sizing for both men and women

-• +Merrell Air Cushion heel insert provides reliable shock absorption on long-mileage days
+• Merrell Air Cushion heel insert provides reliable shock absorption on long-mileage days

-• +M-Select GRIP outsole performs dependably on maintained trail surfaces and light off-trail
+• M-Select GRIP outsole performs dependably on maintained trail surfaces and light off-trail

-• +One of the most widely stocked hiking boots at major outdoor retailers in North America
+• One of the most widely stocked hiking boots at major outdoor retailers in North America

 • Noticeably heavier than lightweight competitors like the Salomon X Ultra 4 Mid GTX